-The objective of money measurement is to measure and value the resources and the financial flows of a business for planning purposes, including the measurement of financial performance and financial accounting.
-It measures the performance of the organization, the economic value of the products, services and other factors and the changes of these factors over time.
+The objective of money measurement is to measure and value a business’s resources and financial flows for planning purposes, including financial performance and financial accounting.
+It measures the organisation’s performance, the economic value of the products, services and other factors and the changes in these factors over time.

 Assumption Behind Money Measurement Concept

 This concept is based on the presumption that all transactions can be estimated in monetary terms.
 Another significant feature of this concept is an assumption about the resistance of the value of the monetary unit.

 While, in actuality, inflation appears in the erosion of the value of a monetary unit, accounting documents are based on the assumption that a monetary unit has a stable & permanent value.

 The statement that the business of garments was started with Rs.
 80,000 cash and 40,000 meters of silk cloth is insignificant & fails to explain to us the capital of the business.
 If the value of 40,000 meters of silk cloth is determined to be Rs.
 2,00,000, we can reliably believe that the business was commenced with Rs.
 80,000 + 2,00,000 = 2,80,000, which will be significant.